Death of Diane Whipple: Legal proceedings against Knoller and Noel

 In March 2001, a grand jury indicted Knoller and Noel.
 Knoller was indicted for second-degree murder and involuntary manslaughter, Noel was indicted for involuntary manslaughter, and "both also face[d] felony charges of keeping a mischievous dog".

 The trial by jury, which began in January 2002, "was moved to Los Angeles because of extensive publicity in the Bay Area."

 At trial, Knoller argued that she had attempted to shield Whipple with her body during the attack, which the prosecution disputed as she had suffered no injuries aside from minor bruising to her hands.
 However, witnesses testified that Knoller and Noel had repeatedly refused to control the dogs; a professional dog walker testified that, after she told Noel to muzzle his dogs, he told her to "shut up" and called her offensive names.
 An acquaintance of Noel's testified that Noel did not apologize after Hera bit him a year before the fatal attack.
-Many other neighbours testified about the dog's long history of uncontrollable and dangerous behaviour and Noel and Knoller's indifference towards it, refusing suggestions that they get the dogs trained or fit them with a choke collar.
+Many other neighbours testified about the dog's long history of uncontrollable and dangerous behavior and Noel and Knoller's indifference towards it, refusing suggestions that they get the dogs trained or fit them with a choke collar.
 Knoller also admitted that she did not call 911 to get help for Whipple after the attack.

 Ultimately, the jury found both Noel and Knoller guilty of involuntary manslaughter and owning a mischievous animal that caused the death of a human being, and found Knoller guilty of second-degree murder.
 Their convictions were based on the argument that they knew the dogs were aggressive towards other people and that they did not take sufficient precautions, and, in Knoller's case, that she had allowed the dogs to maul Whipple to death without trying to save her.
 Whether they had actually trained the dogs to attack and fight remained unclear.